jailop/ndarray-c/README.md

 # Open ../docs/html/index.html in a browser
 ```

-The project uses Doxygen to generate HTML documentation from source code comments.
-The documentation includes:
-- API reference for all functions
-- Struct and type definitions
-- Macro documentation
-- Usage examples from the README

-**Note:** Requires Doxygen to be installed (`apt install doxygen` on Debian/Ubuntu).
+Requires Doxygen to be installed for local generation.

 OpenMP Support: